Macón (horse): Racing career

 Macón was undefeated in 15 starts.

 Macón debuted in February 1925, winning a 900-meter race.

 In the 1925 Gran Premio Carlos Pellegrini, Macón set a record for the race of 3:06, which lasted for many years.

+Macón finished 1925 with earnings of m$n263,855.50 and eight stakes wins.

 He won the 1926 Gran Premio de Honor by multiple lengths in a time of 3:42.

 Macón broke the earnings record in Argentina by winning the 1926 Gran Premio Carlos Pellegrini with earnings of 404,623 pesos.

+Macón finished 1926 with earnings of m$n182,779.50 and six stakes wins.

-Stud Record
+Stud record

 Macón was acquired by Haras Argentino to stand at stud.
 He continued to stand at stud there for the rest of his stud career, and died there in 1945.

 Macón peaked on the Argentine sire list in 1933 at fifth.
 In 1946, he was the leading broodmare sire in Argentina and ranked second in 1944.
-Macón was the damsire of Filon and Seductor.
+Macón was the damsire of Filón and Seductor.

 Pedigree

-Macón is inbred 3S × 4D to St. Simon, meaning St. Simon appears in the fourth generation on both the sire and dam's side of the pedigree.
-Macón is also inbred to Galopin 4S × 4D x 5D.
+Macón is inbred 3S x 4D to the stallion St Simon, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Macón is inbred 4S x 5D x 4D to the stallion Galopin, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via St Simon) and fourth generation on the dam side of his pedigree.